soumya834-msit/MP2.2/README.md

 Your grade will be based on:
 - implementing the InL2 parameter correctly -- 0.7 (70) points
-- uploading singificance.txt with the p-value. -- 0.3 (30) points
+- uploading significance.txt with the p-value. -- 0.3 (30) points